 The course combines study of the history, archaeology and art of the classical world.
 It looks at the societies and cultures of the ancient Mediterranean world through their written texts, visual art and material remains, and has at its centre the two classical cultures of Greece and Rome.
 It is aimed at anyone interested in investigating ancient civilisations and their remains, from Greek temples and Roman amphitheatres to wall paintings and the poignant residues of everyday life.
 While it is primarily a historical and non-linguistic degree, ancient languages can be used and learned as part of the course.

-The CAAH degree is taught through a mixture of tutorials, lectures and classes.
+The degree is taught through a mixture of tutorials, lectures and classes.
 Some cover specifically archaeological or historical approaches to ancient Mediterranean cultures, but the degree is unique in also offering courses that combine both approaches.
 In every year of the course there are classes led by both an archaeologist and a historian, which are designed to give an integrated, interdisciplinary approach to the topics studied.